-Point de la Guiche red; narrow strait Rasmussen sailed through yellow
+2023 Point de la Guiche red; narrow strait Knud Rasmussen sailed through yellow

-Looking at the map above you might wonder why we navigated into this small bay and Point de la Guiche and then had to navigate an extremely narrow passage south of King Island.
-The next images of the area in 1854, a time when there was no summer and effectively two consecutive winters, shows the sea ice that was most likely Franklin's undoing.
-Fifty years later, Knud Rasmussen bypassed that possible blockade via the same route our Captain took.
-Franklin sailed down the west coast of King Island
+Looking at the map you might wonder why we navigated into this small bay and to Point de la Guiche only then to have to navigate an extremely narrow passage south of King William Island.
+There was good reason.
+The 1854 image of the area, a time when there was no summer and effectively two consecutive winters, shows that the sea ice was thick and extensive and would have most likely trapped Franklin preventing him naviating south along the west side of King William Island.
+Fifty years later, Roald Amundsen bypassed that possible blockade via the same route our Captain took.
+Franklin had attempted to sail down the west coast of King William Island

-Red Point de la Guiche; yellow the straits south of King Island; green where the Terror was found
+1854 Red Point de la Guiche; yellow the straits south of King William Is; green where the Terror was found

 We navigated in the circled area for a couple of days